maxvfischer/DIY-CNC-machine/README.md

 The same 100 mm distance used to align the belt tension sliders were used to align the rails.
 Because they will be off center by 3 mm, make sure that you later attach the bridge beams so that the rails line up.

 The same 3d-printed support tools used to align the rails on the 900 mm aluminium profiles were used here as well.
 Everything was clamped into position.
-The holes were drilled and tapped in the same was as for the 900 mm rails.
-A bradawl and a hammer were used to make indentations and a 2 mm drill and a M3 drill tap was used to make the screw holes.
+A bradawl and a hammer were used to make indentations, a 2 mm drill and a M3 drill tap was used to make the screw holes.

 ![attach_rails_to_beams_3](./images/build/frame/attach_rails_to_beams_3.jpg)